-The typical arrangement of a Death in Service scheme is that an employer pays the premiums for the policy while the employee’s family is the person to benefit from it.
-This can cause a fair amount of confusion as to when a Death in Service policy is taxed and who pays the tax.
+Under a Death in Service scheme the employer pays the premiums but the employee’s family are the ones who benefit from it.
+This can therefore cause confusion as to how and when HMRC taxes a Death in Service policy.

-Put simply, Death in Service premiums and benefits are not typically subject to taxation, making it one of the most tax-efficient options for life cover available.
+However, to put it simply, neither Death in Service premiums nor benefits are typically subject to taxation.
+This makes it one of the most tax-efficient options for life cover available.

-Death in Service policies, on the side of the employer, are also generally considered a business expense.
-This means that there is typically no need to pay corporation tax on Death in Service premiums.
+For the employer, policies are generally considered a business expense.
+This means that there is therefore typically no need to pay corporation tax on Death in Service premiums.

-Meanwhile, Death in Service Insurance is not usually considered a P11D or Benefit in Kind, which means that employees don’t need to pay additional tax if they receive it as an employee benefit.
+Meanwhile, HMRC does not usually consider Death in Service Insurance a P11D or Benefit in Kind, which means that employees don’t need to pay additional tax if they receive it as an employee benefit.

-Also, thanks to the unique structure of Death in Service cover, there’s typically no inheritance tax for the employee to pay on the benefit, either.
-This is because the payout of a Death in Service policy doesn’t go directly to the employee’s family.
+Also, thanks to its unique structure, there’s typically no inheritance tax for the employee to pay on the benefit, either.
+This is because the payout of a Death in Service policy goes into a trust rather than straight into the employee’s estate.

 The trust’s administrators then pay the money out to the employee’s family after the death occurs.
 Doing so avoids inheritance tax, meaning that an employee’s loved ones receive the full benefit without having to worry about inheritance tax or probate.